-Origins: This is one of those items that — although wrong in many of its details — isn't exactly false in an overall sense and is perhaps more fairly labeled as "True, but for trivial and unremarkable reasons."
-Marveling that the width of modern roadways is similar to the width of ancient roadways is sort of like getting excited over a notion such as "modern clothes sizes are based upon standards developed by medieval tailors."
+This item is one that, although wrong in many of its details, isn't completely false in an overall sense and is perhaps more fairly labeled as "Partly true, but for trivial and unremarkable reasons."
+Marveling that the width of modern roadways is similar to the width of ancient roadways is sort of like getting excited over a notion along the lines of "modern clothes sizes are based upon standards developed by medieval tailors."
 Well, duh.
-Despite obvious differences in style, clothing in the Middle Ages served the same purpose as clothing today (i.e., to cover, protect, and ornament the human body), and modern human beings are very close in size to medieval human beings (we are, on average, a little bit taller and heavier than we were several centuries ago, but not much), so we naturally expect ancient and modern clothing to be similar in
+Despite obvious differences in style, clothing in the Middle Ages served the same purpose as clothing today (i.e., to cover, protect, and ornament the human body), and modern human beings are very close in size to medieval human beings (we are, on average, a little bit taller and heavier than we were several centuries ago, but not so much), so we naturally expect ancient and modern clothing to be similar in

 That may suffice as an explanation covering the specific combination of horse-drawn vehicles and roads, but what about vehicles that traveled on rails instead of roads (such as trolleys), or that weren't pulled by horses (such as trains)?
 Why should they be similar in size to their predecessors?

 Although we humans can be remarkably inventive, we are also often resistant to change and can be persistently stubborn (or perhaps practical) in trying to apply old solutions to new conditions.
-When confronted with a new idea such as a "rail," why go to the expense and effort of designing a new vehicle for it rather than simply adapting ones already in abundant use on roadways?
-If someone comes along with an invention known as an "iron horse," wouldn't it make sense to put the same type of conveyance pulled by regular horses on the ground behind an "iron horse" running along a rail?
-That is indeed exactly what was tried in the early days of American railroads, as captured in the following illustration:
+When confronted with a new idea such as a "rail," why go to the expense and effort of designing a new vehicle to use on it rather than simply adapting ones already in abundant use on roadways?
+Wouldn't it make sense to put the same type of conveyance pulled by regular horses on the ground behind an "iron horse" running along a rail?
+That is indeed what was tried in the early days of American railroads, as captured in the following illustration:

 (The caption reads: "This locomotive in New York State, like its other early counterparts, pulled passenger cars based on old-fashioned carriages.
 The technology evolved quickly in the 1840s, however, and the United States played an important role in that evolution.")

-Now, as for that Space Shuttle addendum . . .
-When Thiokol was building the solid rocket boosters (SRB) for the space shuttle, they had to keep shipping considerations in mind, but they didn't necessarily have to alter their design because any particular tunnel that lay between their plant and the Florida launch site wasn't large enough.
-(The original article implies that one specific railroad tunnel was a cause for concern, but since the location of the tunnel isn't identified, it's difficult to evaluate that claim.)
-In any case, railroads don't run through tunnels only "slightly wider than the railroad track" unless every one of their engines and all their rolling stock is also only "slightly wider than the railroad track."
-(And unless the tunnels encompass only a single set of tracks, of course).
+Railroads don't run through tunnels only "slightly wider than the railroad track" unless every one of their engines and all their rolling stock are also only "slightly wider than the railroad track," and unless all tunnels encompass only a single set of tracks.
 Data from the U.S. Army's Rail Transport in a Theater of Operations document, for example, makes it fairly clear that one would be hard-pressed to find railroad equipment anywhere only "slightly wider" than 4 feet,8.5 inches.

 Over and above our love of odd facts, this tale about railroad gauges succeeds because of the imagery of its play on words: space shuttle technology was designed not by a horse's ass (figuratively, some overpaid government know-it-all) but because of a horse's ass (literally, the width of that particular portion of equine anatomy).
-People find this notion amusing, feeding the story's popularity as charmed readers to pass it along to others in a cascade of forwards.
-Were it not for this internal play on words, this entire breathless "Did you know?
+People find this notion amusing, feeding the story's popularity as charmed readers continue to pass it along to others in a cascade of forwards.

 "Very interesting, educational, historical, completely true, and hysterical"?
 One out of five, maybe.